yalalex/nfteasydrop-contract-v2/README.md

 # NFT Easy Drop

-This repository contains the NFTEasyDrop contract, mock contracts for the testing, the tests themselves, and the deployment script
+This repository contains new verion of NFTEasyDrop contract, mock token contracts for the testing, the tests themselves, and the deployment scripts for local testing and mainnet upgradable proxy.